Securing Pulumi Secrets with AWS KMS and HashiCorp Vault

 How does drift detection handle rotated KMS keys or Vault tokens?
 Pulumi does not auto-detect key rotation.
 Implement CI/CD checks with pulumi refresh and monitor AWS CloudTrail or Vault audit logs for AccessDenied events during stack operations.
 Align token lifecycles with deployment windows.

 What is the testing boundary for mocking KMS/Vault in Python IaC?
-Use unittest.mock to patch pulumi.runtime.invoke and pulumi.config.Config.
+Use unittest.mock to patch pulumi.Config and return test values.
 Never mock the actual secrets provider.
 Test configuration resolution, type safety, and error propagation in strict isolation.